Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 \section{Methodology}

-This research explores the explainability of diffusion based generative models applied to breast MRI synthesis.
-The methodology combine a diffusion model architecture for generating realistic MRI images with prototype based neural networks that provide interpretable mappings between generated and real data samples.
+This work looks at how to make diffusion-based generative models more explainable when they are used to generate MRI images.
+The methodology connect a diffusion model architecture for generating realistic MRI images with prototype based neural networks that provide interpretable mappings between generated and real data samples.
 The objective is to explore whether these models can offer faithful explanations of how specific image features emerge during the generative process.
 Our approach focuses on a single class medical imaging domain, where all data belong to the same anatomical category, ensuring that variations appear only from structural or textural differences rather than semantic class distinctions.
 By combining the stochastic generative dynamics of diffusion models with prototype learning, we aim to construct a framework that not only synthesizes anatomically accurate MRI images but also reveals which regions or training examples most influence the generated outputs.